 What is the cloud?

 We can define cloud as a collection of different types of hardware and software that work collectively over the Internet and provide many aspects of computing to the end-user as an online service.
-In the cloud, users can access files and use applications from any device that can have access to the Internet.
+In the cloud, users can access files and use applications installed on a cloud computer from any device that can have access to the Internet.

 Why we need a cloud?

 Two significant cost-saving benefits become the need for adopting the cloud.

 - As per the use of Hardware services, end-user can use the cloud service provider's equipment like storage devices, physical or logical hardware, dedicated servers, virtual machines, and networking components instead of spending large amounts of capital on types of equipment.

 - As per the use of Software services, end-user can host applications that are managed by the cloud service provider and are made available over a network.
 Which results in saving the cost of deployment and routine maintenance.

 Public Cloud - Under this type of cloud computing, the whole infrastructure is hosted and gets managed on the premises of a cloud service provider, and subscription is on the bases of pay peruse.

 Private Cloud - Under this type of cloud computing, the end-user is allowed to host computing infrastructure by himself, which results in achieve of the highest level of security and control level for end-user.

 Hybrid Cloud - This type of cloud computing is a combination of both private and public clouds which depends on the purpose of end-user.
 Hybrid cloud computing is for hosting of most essential applications under your dedicated servers to keep them more secure.
 The end-user can allow custom access for other related secondary applications.